Skip to content

 3. Select your github repo and click import

-4. Configure the project's name and in the > Environment Variables section, set the DATABASE_URL, NEXTAUTH_SECRET and ABLY_API_KEY environment variables
+4. Configure the project's name and in the > Environment Variables section, NEXTAUTH_SECRET and ABLY_API_KEY environment variables

 5. Click Deploy

-That's it - our application is deployed to production, play with it and enjoy.
+That's it - our application is deployed to production on vercel, play with it and enjoy.

 To see a larger more complex code base, visit our CRM example project